Configure Security for Confluent Private Cloud Gateway

 secretStore: scram-secret-store

-Configuration Scenario 3: Managing SCRAM credentials from Gateway
+Configuration scenario 3: Managing SCRAM credentials from Gateway

 In this configuration, you enable Confluent Gateway to automatically create and update SCRAM user credentials through the Kafka administrator API.
 Ensure that:

-secretRefshould contain the username and password.The administrator user must have the necessary permissions to perform
+secretRefmust contain the username and password.The administrator user must have the necessary permissions to perform

 AlterUserScramCredentialsandDescribeUserScramCredentialsoperations on the Kafka cluster.